} } } } } }

 Article

-Trucking Accidents in Michigan: Why These Cases Are Different
+Trucking Accidents Michigan Why Cases Are Different

-March 17, 2026
+March 25, 2026

-Federal Regulations Create Higher Standards
+Federal Regulations Set a Higher Bar

-Commercial trucks are regulated by the Federal Motor Carrier Safety Administration (FMCSA).
-Hours of Service rules limit driving to 11 hours per day after 10 consecutive hours off duty.
-Electronic Logging Devices (ELDs) are mandatory to track compliance.
-Drug and alcohol testing is required.
-Vehicle inspection and maintenance standards are strict.
-Violations of these federal regulations constitute strong evidence of negligence in a civil lawsuit.
+Commercial trucks operating interstate are regulated by the Federal Motor Carrier Safety Administration (FMCSA).
+Hours of Service rules cap driving at 11 hours per day after a mandatory 10-hour rest period.
+Electronic Logging Devices (ELDs) are required to track compliance — gone are the days of pencil-whipped paper logs, though drivers still find ways to cheat the system.
+Drug and alcohol testing is mandatory.
+Vehicle inspection and maintenance records must be kept for specific periods.

 Insights from the Koussan Law Team